IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The Google Cloud Archiver can send Dataverse Archival Bags to a bucket in Google's cloud, including those in the 'Coldline' storage class (cheaper, with slower access)

-``curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.GoogleCloudSubmitToArchiveCommand"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverClassName -X PUT -d "edu.harvard.iq.dataverse.engine.command.impl.GoogleCloudSubmitToArchiveCommand"`

-``curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":GoogleCloudBucket, :GoogleCloudProject, :BagGeneratorThreads"``
+:command:`curl http://localhost:8080/api/admin/settings/:ArchiverSettings -X PUT -d ":GoogleCloudBucket, :GoogleCloudProject, :BagGeneratorThreads"`

 The Google Cloud Archiver defines two custom settings, both are required.
 It can also use the :BagGeneratorThreads setting as described in the DuraCloud Configuration section above.
 The credentials for your account, in the form of a json key file, must also be obtained and stored locally (see below):